liuweiran900217/CloudCrypto/README.md

 ## How to Use?

-Please see test codes in parkages com.example.
+Please see test codes in package com.example.